 |5.
 Slightly Connected||Small % of urban area storm sewered or mostly infiltration||Agricultural, forested, natural areas||DCIA%=0.01(%IC)^2||0.01(20)^2 = 4% DCIA|

-Through a grant from CT DEEP, NEMO is acquiring statewide high resolution (1M) impervious cover data.
-The data will be available by September 2017 and can be used to determine the percent impervious cover for a given area.
-It will be based on 2012 imagery to reflect the permit's 5 year look back period for tracking disconnections of impervious cover.
+Through a grant from CT DEEP, NEMO acquired statewide high resolution (1ft) impervious cover data in September 2017.
+This data includes the percent impervious cover for each town and each basin.
+The data is based on 2012 imagery to reflect the permit's 5 year look back period for tracking disconnections of impervious cover.
 Towns that have planimetric data or higher resolution impervious data would likely choose to use that data instead.